International medical students undertaking an elective at Boston Medical Center may use the following information to secure housing while in Boston.

 Office of Housing Resources (B.U.
 Medical Campus)

 Office of Housing Resources at B.U.
 Medical Campus assists B.U.
 Medical Campus students with finding a place to live in the Boston and surrounding areas.
 It is a good place to start your search for housing.
-See short term housing on their site.
+See these links:

 B.U.
 Off-Campus Services